 Once you step inside Moonstruck’s snug interior, you’re immediately enveloped in the warm lighting and glinting mosaic marble floors that emanate old-school European cafe vibes.
 You’ll notice right off the bat that a big part of Moonstruck’s charm is in all those unique, well-thought out details.
 Besides amazing boutique roasted coffee—courtesy of Boy himself—and an unique range of gin, Moonstruck’s menu will not let you down when it comes to food.
 If you’re after a quick breakfast or lunch you can dip in and grab a coffee, a pastry, a toastie or even a classic Reuben sandwich.
 If you’re looking to stay a bit longer, you can indulge in one of Moonstruck’s cheese and charcuterie platters, of which there are vegan and vegetarian options.

 Suckers for Yum Cha probably already know about Embassy XO.
-Serving up some of the best Yum Cha and modern Asian cuisine on the Coast, it’s a local favourite.
+Serving up some of the best Yum Cha and modern Asian cuisine on the Sunshine Coast, it’s a local favourite—for many delicious reasons.
 With a la carte, banquet, yum cha and bar menus, there’s all kinds of moreish eats up for grabs.
 It also doubles as a wine bar, so lovers of a good drop can get their fix too.
 Winning.